-CSD 203 - Introduction to Developmental Speech & Language Disorders
+CSD 203 - Introduction to Developmental Speech & Language Disorders\\

-This course provides and introduction to developmental communication disorders.
+This course introduces developmental communication disorders.
 Emphasis is placed on disorders of articulation, fluency, and language.
-Theories, etiologies, and symptoms, as well as the educational and sociocultural impact of these disorders is discussed.
+Theories, etiologies, and symptoms, as well as the educational and sociocultural impact of these disorders, are discussed.
 CSD 100 or permission of the instructor